 To download the latest version of MicroPython firmware for the ESP32 board, go to the MicroPython Downloads page and scroll all the way down to the ESP32 section.

-Note: if you’re using another board (like a PyBoard, ESP board, or other), go to MicroPython Downloads page and download the right firmware for your board.
+Note: if you’re using another board (like a PyBoard, ESP board, or other), go to the MicroPython Downloads page and download the right firmware for your board.

 - Connect the ESP32 board to your computer using a USB cable.